ClariceBoldDev/M1-JavelinPolishers/README.md

 [Screenshot of Ipad air](assets/images/documentation/samsung-a51.jpg)

 With these results, I was able to see padding needed to be added to my contact form.
-However, I acouldn't get the form to sit on all devices without the final version that you see.
-I liked the style of it and decided to keep it.
+I was able to achieve the final version by changing the forms mas width to 90%.

 #### **Browser Compatability**